 - 32 oz cherries* , pitted and sliced in half

 - 3/4 cup sugar

 - 3 tablespoons lemon juice , freshly squeezed

 - 1/4 cup cornstarch

-Add the cherries, sugar, lemon juice & cornstarch to a large bowl.
+Add the cherries, sugar, lemon juice, cornstarch and cinnamon to a very large stock pot.
 Toss with a spoon until the cherries are evenly covered.

-In a medium bowl stir together the flour, oats, sugars, salt & sliced almonds.
+In a medium bowl stir together the flour, oats, and sugar.

 Stir in the melted butter.
 The mixture should look like wet sand.